coreyhu/Urbanist/README.md

 </p>

-There are 7 weights, each with a false Italic set.
+There are 7 predefined weights, each with an "Italic" (technically oblique) set.
  - Thin
  - Light
  - Regular